OpenVoiceOS/community-docs/docs/buildroot.md

 ## Remote shared folder access (SMB - Windows)

-Your OpenVoiceOS device is accesable over the network from your Windows computer.
+Your OpenVoiceOS device is accessible over the network from your Windows computer.
 This is still a work in process, but you can open a file explorer and navigate to you OpenVoiceOS device.
 ![](https://raw.githubusercontent.com/OpenVoiceOS/ovos_assets/master/Images/SMB%20shares.png)
 At the moment the following directories within the user's home directory are shared over the network.
 - Documents